New York City would be unimaginable without jazz, and vice versa.

 He is not from New York City, he is New York City.
 Here is perhaps his most somber and elegiac piece, “Kol Nidre” (more on that and what it signifies, here):

-I hope that anyone who lost someone eleven years ago, or suffers for any number of reasons due to the day that will define our new century, finds some peace and comfort.
+I hope that anyone who lost someone thirteen years ago, or suffers for any number of reasons due to the day that will define our new century, finds some peace and comfort.
 And as always, I encourage everyone to realize that while no music can completely heal a broken heart, it can go a very long way toward restoring your soul.
 Peace.